Stack Builders logo

 Use it:

-As mentioned before the single table design is a good practice for OTLP applications, it means it’s made to facilitate use transactions with high speed.
+As mentioned before the single table design is a good practice for OTLP applications, which means it’s made to facilitate user transactions with high speed.
 For example, using an ATM, facilitating CRUD operations like handling leads, e-commerce, booking tickets, or sending text messages and others.
 There is a huge amount of applications you can build.

 Avoid it:

-The answer should be the opposite to OLTP applications, avoid it on OLAP applications.
-This type of application requires complex data analysis which means complex queries and as explained before the single table design doesn’t work well with complex queries, the point is to keep it simple.
+The answer should be the opposite to OLTP applications: avoid it in OLAP applications.
+This type of application requires complex data analysis which means complex queries and as explained before the single table design doesn’t work well with complex queries; the point is to keep it simple.

-Another obvious case when not to use it's when you don’t know exactly what the application is going to do.
+Another obvious case when not to use it is when you don’t know exactly what the application is going to do.
 You will be developing new features according to what you might need, this is not suitable because adding new access patterns can be a challenge.

 Recommended articles and workshops: